Research

 Photo: Anna Shvets / Pexels

-The HIA group is part of the ISGlobal Severo Ochoa (SO) programme which supports interdisciplinary science to improve the understanding of complex health problems.
-The group is set to work in an integrated way with other programmes to evaluate and model more effective interventions for the Sustainable Development Goals agenda.
+The HIAE group is part of the ISGlobal Severo Ochoa (SO) programme which supports interdisciplinary science to improve the understanding of complex health problems.
+The group is set to work in an integrated way with other programmes to evaluate and model more effective interventions for the Sustainable Development Goals (SDGs) agenda.
 It also aims to maximize its research impact through advocacy activities and dynamic dialogue with policy makers and programme managers.

 Highlighted Projects

-• Two decades of primary health care expansion in Latin America: a multi-country evaluation and forecasting study for health-related SDGs.
+• PILLAR: Two decades of primary health care expansion in Latin America: a multi-country evaluation and forecasting study for health-related SDGs.

-• The Impact of social determinants, conditional cash transfers and primary health care on HIV/AIDS: an integrated retrospective and forecasting approach based on a cohort of 100 million Brazilians.
+• DSAIDS: The Impact of social determinants, conditional cash transfers and primary health care on HIV/AIDS: an integrated retrospective and forecasting approach based on a cohort of 100 million Brazilians.

-• The Impact of primary health care on Tuberculosis incidence, cure rate and mortality: an integrated retrospective and forecasting study based on a cohort of 100 million Brazilians.
+• TB Brazil: The Impact of primary health care on Tuberculosis incidence, cure rate and mortality: an integrated retrospective and forecasting study.

 Our Team